 David Harlow’s practice includes health care business and regulatory counseling, representation and consulting.
 He focuses on health care data privacy and security policy development and implementation under HIPAA and otherwise, business structuring, counseling in the avoidance of fraud and abuse, facilities development, acquisition, disposition and financing, determination of need, licensure, certification, Medicare and Medicaid rate matters, legislative strategies and development of a broad range of policies and procedures to maintain compliance with health care regulatory requirements.
-As appropriate, David works closely with other attorneys and other professionals (including, for example, accountants, architects, real estate brokers and lobbyists) in order to assure clients are served by a responsive team able to achieve success in all aspects of any particular case or transaction.
+As appropriate, David works closely with other attorneys and other professionals in order to assure clients are served by a responsive team able to achieve success in all aspects of any particular case or transaction.

 Some representative matters are described below: